 After stripping my thumbs on the game, I sought an English version and played it relentlessly, figuring out all the tricks and hidden dance moves and attacks that can be utilised in multi-player mode.

 Though the game is entertaining in single-player mode, Bust-a-Groove really comes into its own in the multiplayer mode.
 The accessibility of the game balances perfectly with its depth.
 I first came across Bust-a-Groove through a mate of mine who owned a chipped Playstation.
 He brought it round my house and we played the Japanese version of the game non-stop for about a week.
 Ironically, the guy owned the biggest collection of pirated games I think I’ve ever seen, and now works as a Trading Standards officer – I wonder if he ever mentioned his games collection at work?
-After stripping my thumbs on the game, I sought an English version and played it relentlessly, figuring out all the tricks and hidden dance moves and attacks that can be utilised in multi-player mode.
-What struck me is that everyone in my house loved the game: my little sisters, my parents.
+After stripping the skin off my thumbs on the game, I sought an English version and played it relentlessly, figuring out all the tricks and hidden dance moves and attacks that can be utilised in multi-player mode.